 Once you determine the services that matter most to your clients, half of the battle is over!
 The next step is to get clients to order them, which can be easier said than done.
 There are several factors to take into consideration to actually get clients to order your must-haves:

-Price: Even though you have determined that a certain service is a must-have if you price it too high or low, clients will not order it.
+Price: Even though you have determined that a certain service is a must-have, if your price it too high or low, clients are unlikely to order it.

 Placement: Ensure that your must-haves are easily visible on your pricing sheet.
 You want clients to order them; so don’t clutter this section with unnecessary info.

 - Simplicity: When it comes to describing what you offer, remember that less is more.
 On your pricing sheet, keep descriptions of services as short as possible - if clients have specific questions about all of the details of a product, they will ask!

 Let’s be honest - spending money, especially thousands of dollars on a wedding photographer, is not easy.
 So what can you do to make this process easier for potential clients?
 Create an emotional connection with them!
 Studies claim that 70% of your clients of your clients will make their purchasing decisions based on how you treat them.
 As you meet with your couple, strive to create a true emotional connection with them - not only will this set you apart from other photographers, but it can also help seal the deal for you as their wedding photographer!

 By creating a strong connection with them and having your pricing properly set up with your must-haves, your pricing will speak for itself and clients will book you with ease.
 When you are educated about your clients’ ideal services, you will have the confidence to continuously book dream clients.
 You can personalize your pricing to focus on these must-haves that draw clients in and make them excited to book you because you offer exactly what they want.